Sauceforge/Saucery/Saucery.TUnit/README.md

 Saucery handles all the plumbing required to integrate with SauceLabs, making writing TUnit tests a breeze, so you only need to tell Saucery *what* you want.
 Saucery takes care of the *how*.

-## Getting Started

-The tests specified below are provided as examples only.
+Note: The tests specified below are provided as examples only.
 Your tests, of course, will be specific to your System Under Test.

 ### Initial Setup